codefellows-seattle-javascript-401d21/15-k-ary-trees/lab-melanie/README.md

 `parser.readData` - reads an html file and reaturns a buffer, converts the buffer to a string, removes the `<!DOCTYPE html>` tag from the file and passed the data to the `parser.htmlTree` function.
 It then writes a `results.json` file with the tree.

-`parser.htmlTree` - takes in the string data from `parser.readData`, creates a stack, and through a series of `if` statements, pushes and pops elements of the html file to/from a stack.
+`parser.htmlTree` - a helper function, takes in the string data from `parser.readData`, creates a stack, and through a series of `if` statements, pushes and pops elements of the html file to/from a stack.
 It then takes those elements and passes them into a tree node with their proper `type`, `value`, and `parent`.
 This tree is then sent back to the `parser.readData` function.

 ---